Product

 • Centralized patch management dashboard

-• Reporting on patch status and compliance
+• Reporting on patch status and device compliance

 • Support for multiple platforms and applications